cmstas/Software/pyRootPlotMaker/README.md

 34. `systematics` - if the above option is set to True, this is a list of relative systematic errors (i.e., 0.4 for a 40% uncertainty).
 Must be the same length as the number of bins.
 35. `h_sig_vec` - list of signal histograms to overlay on top of data/MC.
 36. `sig_names` - list of names for the signals to put in legend.
+37. `customColors` - list of root colors to use for backgrounds.
+Must be at least the size of background list.
+38. `verticalLines` - list of x-values to draw vertcal lines at.
+Useful for showing cuts.

 ### Comparison plots
 Use `ppm.plotComparison` to plot a comparison between 2 histograms.
 This needs more work.

+### Efficiency plots
+Use `ppm.plotEfficiency` to make pretty trigger efficiency plots.
+Should be moslty self-explanatory, should document later

 ###TODO